 Tithes were originally a tax which required one tenth of all agricultural produce to be paid annually to support the local church and clergy.
-After the Reformation much land passed from the Church to lay owners who inherited entitlement to receive tithes, along with the land.
+After the Reformation in the 16th century much land passed from the Church to lay owners who received the entitlement to tithes along with the land.

 By the early 19th century tithe payments in kind were considered a very out-of-date practice and as such became increasingly unpopular.
 The 1836 Tithe Commutation Act required tithes in kind to be converted to more convenient monetary payments.
 The Tithe Survey was established to find out which areas were subject to tithes, who owned them, how much was payable and to whom.